StatBio/Stochastic-Boltzmann-Machine/README.md

 ## Training

-See demo_SBM for an example
+See demo-SBM-CM-family for an example on the Chorismate Mutase family.

-## Example inside data folder
+## Example structure (data folder)

 ```
 data/